🚨WILDFIRE *UPDATE* HURRICANE-Force Winds To CALI! ARSON & DEW's!

 California WILDFIRE update!
 MORE FIRES COMING!

-NOT only have I caught MULTIPLE people who started fires, were then arrested and then IMMEDIATLY let go!
+NOT only have I caught MULTIPLE people who started fires, were then arrested and then IMMEDIATELY let go!
 WTF is going on!

 I WILL NOT STOP exposing this!
 Please comment and share!